-To use thyme or lemon thyme to season your turkey, strip the leaves from the stems, finely chop and mix with butter or use in a seasoning rub.
-You can also place whole sprigs of rosemary inside the cavity to boost
+To use fresh thyme or lemon thyme to season your turkey, strip the leaves from the stems, finely chop and mix with butter or use in a seasoning rub.
+You can also place whole sprigs of thyme inside the cavity to boost flavor from the inside.

 Sage is another classic herb that people think of at Thanksgiving and Christmas.
 The peppery, slightly lemony flavor pairs well with turkey (and all poultry), and is said to reduce the slightly sour taste that turkey can sometimes have.